JoaoPedroB08/JoaoPedroB08/README.md

 ### About Me

 <h4>My name is João Pedro Brocca dos Santos, also known as Kakaribuu.
-I'm currently studying Technical Development in Systems and planning to work in this field.
+I’m a Brazilian programmer, currently studying Technical Development in Systems and planning to work in this field.
 However, I’m not giving up on my dreams as a designer — I always use my free time to keep improving and expanding my creative skills.</h4>

 ## Github Status